Neuropathy Treatment in Atlanta

 The peripheral nervous system, which refers to nerves outside the brain and spinal cord, may become damaged by a number of different conditions or types of trauma.
 Most commonly, neuropathy affects the hands and/or the feet causing a painful burning or tingling sensation.
 The most common form of neuropathy is symmetrical polyneuropathy, which mainly affects the feet and legs on both sides of the body.
-The symptoms can be far ranging as the sensations may come and go depending on the underlying factors that are causing the neuropathy.
-Some of the most common issues that are associated with neuropathy are diabetes, chemotherapy, prolonged medication use, cholesterol drugs, chronic fatigue, fibromyalgia, alcoholism and trauma but many cases are idiopathic in nature, meaning the cause is unknown.
+Often we find that the causes are categorized as neurological (nerve damage) or vascular based, a side effect of vein disease.
+The symptoms can be far-ranging as the sensations may come and go depending on the underlying factors that are causing the neuropathy.
+Some of the most common issues that are associated with neuropathy are diabetes, chemotherapy, prolonged medication use, cholesterol drugs, chronic fatigue, fibromyalgia, alcoholism, and trauma but many cases are idiopathic in nature, meaning the cause is unknown.

 Diagnosis of Neuropathy